threatworx/twigs/README.rst

 Mode: repo
 $ python twigs.py repo --help
-usage: twigs.py repo [-h] --repo REPO [--type {python,ruby,yarn,dotnet,nodejs,pom,dll}] [--assetid ASSETID] [--assetname ASSETNAME]
+usage: twigs.py repo [-h] --repo REPO [--type {pip,ruby,yarn,nuget,npm,maven,dll}] [--assetid ASSETID] [--assetname ASSETNAME]

 optional arguments:
-  -h, --help            show this help message and exit --repo REPO           Local path or git repo url for project --type TYPE           Type of open source component to scan for {python,ruby,yarn,dotnet,nodejs,pom,dll}.
+  -h, --help            show this help message and exit --repo REPO           Local path or git repo url for project --type TYPE           Type of open source component to scan for {pip,ruby,yarn,nuget,npm,maven,dll}.
 Defaults to all supported types if not specified
   --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
                         A name/label to be assigned to the discovered asset